All That season 8

 This would be the final season for Bryan Hearne.
-Hearne wished to leave the show so he could focus on his music career.
+It was initially reported that Hearne wished to leave the show so he could focus on his music career, however, in the 2024 docuseries Quiet on Set: The Dark Side of Kids TV, it was revealed he had actually been fired due to conflicts between his mother and producers.

-This is also the first season when the cast began to perform Snick On-Air Dare.
-After the season ended, producers wanted to switch things up when looking for new cast members for the following season.
-Producers got Nickelodeon to hold a contest called: "R U All That?: Nickelodeon's Search for the Funniest Kid in America" to find the new cast member.
+This is also the first season when the cast began to perform the SNICK On-Air Dare during the SNICK lineup.
+After the season ended, producers wanted to switch things up when looking for new cast members for the following season resulting in Nickelodeon holding a contest called "R U All That?: Nickelodeon's Search for the Funniest Kid in America" to find a new cast member.